psychopy/psychopy/docs/source/api/visual/slider.rst

 :class:`Slider`
 ------------------------------------

 A class for obtaining ratings, e.g., on a 1-to-7 or categorical scale.
-This is a lazy-imported class, therefore import using full path `psychopy.visual.slider.Slider` when inheriting from it.
+This is a lazy-imported class, therefore import using full path `from psychopy.visual.slider import Slider` when inheriting from it.

 Attributes
 =============